oracle/olcut/README.md

 ## Provenance

 OLCUT provides a system for extracting the state of configurable objects into immutable Provenance objects used to record the state of a computation.
 It's heavily used in [Tribuo](https://tribuo.org) to record a trainer and dataset configuration.
-It can optionally include
-non-configurable state.
-It supports conversion to a marshalled format which can be easily serialised and deserialised from JSON or protobuf.
+It can optionally include non-configurable state.
+It supports conversion to a marshalled format which can be easily serialised and deserialised from JSON, xml or protobuf.

 Provenance objects can be converted back into a list of configurations, which can be used to recreate the config file that generated that provenance.
 This can be used